 Marketing Manager Salaries and Job Outlook

 The growth of e-commerce means that organizations have expanded their online marketing efforts, which has increased the need for marketing managers.
-The U.S. Bureau of Labor Statistics (BLS) expects the overall employment of advertising, promotions, and marketing managers to grow 10 percent from 2016 to 2026, which is faster than the average growth for all occupations.
-BLS also reports that the median annual wage for marketing managers was $132,230 in May 2017.
+The U.S. Bureau of Labor Statistics (BLS) expects the overall employment of advertising, promotions, and marketing managers to grow seven percent from 2019 to 2029, which is faster than the average growth for all occupations.
+BLS also reports that the median annual wage for marketing managers was $142,170 in May 2020.

 Start Your Journey to Becoming a Marketing Manager Today

 Marketing managers are essential for many businesses as the media diet of Americans continues to grow.
 Online message saturation has created a noisy, complicated media landscape.
 That means businesses need tech-savvy, creative communicators to manage their marketing teams.
 A bachelor’s in communication program can arm marketing professionals with the tools they need to ensure their voices are heard and their organizations are profitable.

 To learn more about how to become an advertising manager, visit Maryville University’s online Bachelor of Arts in Communication program.